FlowFuse/website/src/blog/2023/05/persisting-chart-data-in-node-red.md

 ![Import data on deploy](./images/inject-on-deploy.png "Import data on deploy")

-Bear in mind that your data is stored in your filesystem, if your storage drive fails you will lose your data so you might want to consider taking backups and storing elsewhere for emergencies.
+Bear in mind that your data is stored in your filesystem, if your storage drive fails you will lose your data, you might want to consider taking backups and storing elsewhere for emergencies.

 #### 2. FlowForge's persistent context